percona/k8sps-docs/docs/backups-restore.md

 # Restore the cluster from a previously saved backup

-Backups can be restored not only on the Kubernetes cluster where it was made, but also on any Kubernetes-based environment with the installed Operator.
+Backup can be restored not only on the Kubernetes cluster where it was made, but also on any Kubernetes-based environment with the installed Operator.

 !!! note